 IMPORTANT NOTE: There is no charge for covered Part D vaccines and their administration.
 However, there may be an office visit charge if administered during a provider office visit.

 Chapter 7: Asking us to pay our share of a bill you have received for covered medical services or drugs

-SECTION 1 Situations in which you should ask us to pay our share of the cost of your covered services or drugs
+SECTION 1 Situations in which you should ask us to pay for your covered services or drugs